 Expression Reading?
 What's that?

-(BELOW) 1901 ad for expression reading, "..simpler, quicker, and more effective" than lipreading.
-That is, to replace, not supplement, and is taught by correspondence.
+(BELOW) 1901 ad for expression reading, "..simpler, quicker, and more effective" [than lipreading].
+Thus, to replace, not supplement.
 Huh?
 We know that dogs, babies, and all of us read facial expressions for an idea of what people are thinking or saying.
 But for that to replace lipreading, is absurd.

 (BTW, if you don't recall the Latin root of "absurd", go back to our Page 4).

 Well if expression reading interests you, go to:

 Early wall phone with long ear tubes designed to keep the speaker's mouth an ideal distance from the microphone.
 Not very sanitary.
 Press to speak.
 The tubes can swing up and down to adjust to the user's height, and fold down when not in use.

 The cut-away view, above (ca 1890) illustrates one lane of the first amplified phone.
 (It would have opposed lanes ---talk and listen).
 The "listen" ends are amplified to compensate for power loss (due to wire resistance) over a long distance.
 For that, the receiver has a bulbous resonating chamber.
 The dumb clod up there who set it up, left the cable too short and produced this result.